Back from the Brink: A Life Lesson in Never Giving Up

 by Gary Leigh Part 1

 After several turbulent months in early 2016 when harsh weather conditions hampered our production, at around 5pm on 19th May I suffered a life-changing accident that resulted in five months of hospitalization.
-With both legs broken below the knees, ankles smashed and two vertebrae fractured, 13 years of organically building GO!
-Kombucha from four cultures donated by the late, great UK Kombucha guru Alick Bartholemew and his wife Mari – and a zero interest credit card (not something I would recommend any sane person to ever contemplate!) – suddenly appeared over in one fell swoop.
+With both legs broken below the knees, ankles smashed and two lower vertebrae fractured, 13 years of organically building GO!
+Kombucha from four cultures donated by the late, great UK Kombucha guru Alick Bartholemew and his wife Mari – and a zero interest credit card (not something I would recommend any sane person to ever consider!) – suddenly appeared over in one fell swoop.

 The overriding consideration had to be my repair – replete with multiple pins in my feet and lower legs held in place by external steel rods and fixators which rendered me resembling a hybrid human-Meccano set – and umpteen months of recuperation and rehabilitation.